DoubleML/doubleml-docs/doc/workflow/workflow.rst

 The previous discussion focuses on the causal problem.
 Let's also talk about the statistical methods used for estimation.
 For identification of the average treatment effect of participation or eligibility on assets, it is crucial that we appropriately account for the confounding factors.
 That's where the machine learning tools come into play.
-Of course we could simply estimate the causal effect by using a linear (IV) regression model.
-In these models, the researcher have to manually pick and, perhaps, transform variables.
+Of course, we could simply estimate the causal effect by using a linear (IV) regression model.
+In these models, the researcher has to manually pick and, perhaps, transform variables.
 However, machine learning techniques offer greater flexibility in terms of a more data-driven specification of the main regression equation and the propensity score.

 1. Data-Backend
 ---------------

-In step 1., we initialize the data-backend and thereby declare the role of the outcome, the treatment and the confounding variables.
+In step 1., we initialize the data-backend and thereby declare the role of the outcome, the treatment, and the confounding variables.

 We use data from the 1991 Survey of Income and Program Participation which is available via the function `fetch_401k <https://docs.doubleml.org/stable/api/generated/doubleml.datasets.fetch_401K.html>`_.
 The data-backend can be initialized from various data frame objects in Python and R. To estimate the intent-to-treat effect in the